Oni Mask Tattoos

 Oni mask tattoos may be to ward off bad luck or protect you from unseen forces.

-Oni mask tattoos may be a way of confronting your fears or your “shadow side.”
+Also, an Oni mask tattoo may be a way of confronting your weaknesses or your “shadow side.”

 Ask yourself why this tattoo is important to you, and what you hope to gain from wearing it on your body.